Ousmane Sonko: Political career

-In 2014, Sonko founded the African Patriots of Senegal for Work, Ethics and Fraternity (Patriotes africains du Sénégal pour le travail, l'éthique et la fraternité, PASTEF).
+In 2014, Sonko was chosen to be the leader of the African Patriots of Senegal for Work, Ethics and Fraternity (Patriotes africains du Sénégal pour le travail, l'éthique et la fraternité, PASTEF).
 Between 2017 and 2022, he served as a member of the National Assembly.

 In 2018, Sonko published Solutions, a book in which he put forward his political manifesto.
 He was a candidate in the 2019 presidential election, where he called for Senegal to replace the franc with a domestic currency.
 In the election, Macky Sall was re-elected, with Sonko placing third with 16% of the vote.
 During the lead up to the election, Sonko reported being targeted with anonymous smears aimed at discrediting his character.

 In September 2021, Sonko launched the coalition "Free the People" (Yewwi askan wi) with the aim of gaining seats in municipal and departmental councils controlled by parties within Macky's presidential coalition, United in Hope.
 During the 2022 local elections, Sonko was elected as Mayor of Ziguinchor.
 His coalition also managed to gain control of local councils from United in Hope, notably in Dakar, in addition to 56 of the 165 parliamentary seats in the National Assembly.